Angkor Wat: Site and plan

 Angkor Wat is a unique combination of the temple mountain (the standard design for the empire's state temples) and the later plan of concentric galleries, most of which were originally derived from religious beliefs of Hinduism.
+Angkor Wat also served a practical purpose for the Khmer Empire as well, with its dam and resulting moats serving as both connections to the Angkor water network and a means of storing water between the monsoon and dry seasons of the region.
 The construction of Angkor Wat suggests that there was a celestial significance with certain features of the temple.
 This is observed in the temple's east–west orientation, and lines of sight from terraces within the temple that show specific towers to be at the precise location of the solstice at sunrise.
 The Angkor Wat temple's main tower aligns with the morning sun of the spring equinox.
 The temple is a representation of Mount Meru, the home of the gods according to Hindu mythology: the central quincunx of towers symbolise the five peaks of the mountain, and the walls and moat symbolise the surrounding mountain ranges and ocean.
 Access to the upper areas of the temple was progressively more exclusive, with the laity being admitted only to the lowest level.